Denis Mack Smith

-Denis Mack Smith CBE FBA FRSL (3 March 1920 – 11 July 2017) was an English historian who specialized in the history of Italy from the Risorgimento onwards.
+Denis Mack Smith (March 3, 1920 – July 11, 2017) was an English historian who specialized in the history of Italy from the Risorgimento onwards.
 He is best known for his biographies of Garibaldi, Cavour and Mussolini, and for his single-volume Modern Italy: A Political History.
-He was named Grand Official of the Order of Merit of the Italian Republic in 1996.
+He was granted Italy's highest civilian honor in 1996.

 Early life

-Denis Mack Smith was born in Hampstead (north London), the son of tax inspector Wilfrid Mack Smith (1891–1975) and Altiora Edith Gauntlett (1888–1969), and was educated at St Paul's Cathedral Choir School and Haileybury College, where Martin Wight was one of his tutors.
-He earned a degree in History at Peterhouse, Cambridge, and following his graduation, he was a fellow there for the next 15 years (1947–62).
+Denis Mack Smith was born in Hampstead (north London), the son of tax inspector Wilfrid Mack Smith (1891–1975) and Altiora Edith Gauntlett (1888–1969).
+He was educated at St Paul's Cathedral Choir School and Haileybury College, where Martin Wight was one of his tutors.

+He won an organ scholarship in 1939 to study at Peterhouse College, Cambridge, becoming the first in his family to attend university.
+There, he studied history and taught himself Italian.
+Smith's interest in Italy began with his love of music during school and was fomented by an encounter with G. M. Trevelyan, although his main influence at Cambridge was the historian Herbert Butterfield, a harsh critic of Trevelyan's Whig tradition and romantic views of Italian unification.